In this article:

 (a) A “writing” consists of letters, words, numbers, or their equivalent set down in any form.

 (b) A “recording” consists of letters, words, numbers, or their equivalent recorded in any manner.

 (c) A “photograph” means a photographic image or its equivalent stored in any form.

-(c) Original.
-An “original” of a writing or recording is the writing or recording itself or any counterpart intended to have the same effect by a person executing or issuing it.
-An “original” of a photograph includes the negative or any print therefrom.
-If data are stored in a computer or similar device, any printout or other output readable by sight—if it accurately reflects the information.
+(d) An “original” of a writing or recording means the writing or recording itself or any counterpart intended to have the same effect by the person who executed or issued it.
+For electronically stored information, “original” means any printout—or other output readable by sight—if it accurately reflects the information.
 An “original” of a photograph includes the negative or a print from it.

 (e) A “duplicate” means a counterpart produced by a mechanical, photographic, chemical, electronic, or other equivalent process or technique that accurately reproduces the original.